-Money coaches* are here to answer your money questions including all the things school and your parents left out.
+Money coaches* are here to answer your money questions, including everything left out by school and your parents.

 Dear Money Coach,

-I am first gen, so I’ve had to navigate a lot of things without a lot of guidance from my parents.
+I am first gen, so I’ve had to navigate many things without much guidance from my parents.

-I graduated from college a couple of years ago, and life isn’t really what I expected it to be, especially with regard to how I manage money.
+I graduated from college a couple of years ago, and life isn’t really what I expected it to be, especially concerning how I manage money.

-(WHY IS NO ONE OFFERING ME A MIL A YEAR TO BE AWESOME?)
-I keep seeing conflicting advice from Google and social media about so many different things.
-Like is using credit bad?
-And do I actually want to invest in crypto?
-Between the hype train on TikTok and not really having a lot guidance at home, and literally no classes on personal finance throughout my 16+ years of education, I’m lost.
+WHY IS NO ONE OFFERING ME A MIL A YEAR TO BE AWESOME?
+I keep seeing conflicting advice from Google and social media about everything.
+Like, is using credit bad?
+Do I actually want to invest in crypto?
+Considering the hype train on TikTok, not having a lot of guidance at home, and zero personal finance classes throughout my 16+ years of education, I’m lost.

 – Financially Lost in So-Cal